Justinianus2001/Justinianus2001/README.md

-*Quote of the Day (08/18/2021):*
+*Quote of the Day (08/19/2021):*

-_**It isn't what you have, or who you are, or where you are, or what you are doing that makes you happy or unhappy.
-It is what you think about.**_
+_**When you recover or discover something that nourishes your soul and brings joy, care enough about yourself to make room for it in your life.**_

-Dale Carnegie
+Jean Shinoda Bolen